 London is such a fun, vibrant city to visit, and I’ve truly enjoyed getting to explore it on my own.
 As much as I love traveling with others, it can be just as much (and sometimes even more) fun to sightsee and dine by myself.
 Cheers to alone time!

 Are you planning a trip to London or elsewhere in Europe?
 We can help with that!
+Are you planning a trip anywhere in Europe?
+We can help with that too!
 Remember that we are always available to you and your friends and family for custom trip planning to Italy, France, Ireland, England and all of Europe.
-We also still have spots available on our small group trip to Tuscany in May and the itinerary for our trip to Piedmont in October 2019 will be coming out soon!
+We also still have spots available on our small group trip to Tuscany and our small group trip to Piedmont!
 We'd love for you to join us!
-You can always reach Betsy at firstname.lastname@example.org.
+You can always reach Betsy at email@example.com.
 We would love to help you make your travel dreams to Europe come true!